hurtn/azure-data-factory/sqlmi-cdc/README.md

 > * Create linked services.
 > * Create source, sink, and change data capture datasets.
 > * Create, debug and run the pipeline to check for changed data
-> * Add and modify data in the source table
+> * Modify data in the source table
 > * Complete, run and monitor the full incremental copy pipeline

 ## Overview